ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 }
 {% endcodeblock %}

-If you read Thomas' explanation it's actually not too hard to follow.
+Thomas' explanation is not too hard to follow.
 The main idea behind the algorithm are the bitmasks `m1 = 0b00010001...`, `m2 = 0b00100010...`, `m4 = 0b01000100...`, and `m8 = 0b10001000...`.
 They respectively have the first, second, third, and fourth bit of every nibble set.
-This leaves "holes" of 3 bits between each bit a mask keeps, so that with those applied we have at most a quarter of the 32 bits equal to 1.
+This leaves "holes" of three bits between each bit a mask keeps, so that with those applied we have at most a quarter of the 32 bits equal to one.

-Per standard integer multiplication, 8 + 8 data bits can at most add up to `8 = 0b1000` carries.
-Which means that three-bit holes are more than sufficient to prevent carries from "spilling" over, and could handle up to `0b1111 = 15` data bits in each of the two integer operands.
+Per standard integer multiplication, eight times eight bits will at most add eight carry bits of value one together, thus we need holes per digit that can hold the value `8 = 0b1000`.
+Three-bit holes are more than sufficient to prevent carries from "spilling" over, they could handle up to `15 = 0b1111` data bits in each of the two integer operands.

 ## Review, tests, and verification

 The first version of the patch came with a bunch of new tests, the vectors taken from the [GCM specification](http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/).
 We previously had no such low-level coverage, all we had were a number of high-level AES-GCM tests.

 When reviewing, after looking at the patch itself and applying it locally to see whether it builds and tests succeed, the next step I wanted to try was to write a Cryptol specification to prove the correctness of `bmul32()`.
-Thanks to the built-in `pmult` function that merely took a few minutes.
+Thanks to the built-in `pmult` function that took me only a few minutes.

 {% codeblock lang:saw  %}
 {% raw %}